Container Gardening: 5 Tips for Growing Tomatoes

 Twelve inches is the minimum depth for tomato planters.
 And, as you might have guessed, you’ll need an even larger planting box to house an indeterminate tomato plant.

-So aim for a gardening container at least 18 inches long and 12 inches deep.
-If you prefer to think in terms of gallons, select at least a 10-gallon container for indeterminate tomatoes.
+So aim for a gardening container at least 18 inches in diameter and 24 inches deep.
+If you prefer to think in terms of gallons, select a container of at least 10 gallons for indeterminate tomatoes.
 That’s the minimum, but consider a 20-gallon container to help your plants thrive.

-A good starting point for determinate types is three gallons.
-But you can’t go wrong if you err on the larger side with at least seven gallons and as much as ten gallons.
+A good starting point for determinate types is five gallons.
+But you can’t go wrong by erring on the larger side with at least seven gallons and as much as ten gallons.

 The bottom line is that size counts when growing tomatoes in planters.
 You’ll need that size to avoid drying your soil out too quickly.
-Dry soil reduces the fruit production of tomatoes.
+Dry soil reduces tomato fruit production.

 Additionally, you might want to avoid black gardening containers, as they can absorb heat.
-That accelerates soil drying rapidly and creates heat that can impact plants’ roots.
+That accelerates soil drying and generates heat that can affect plants’ roots.
 For instance, tomato plants like their roots to be cool.

 Tip #3: Focus on Good Watering Habits